ogsletcax/cioos-ckan/README.md

 - more dockerish project structure
 - The project is not a fork from ckan, ckan source code is downloaded in the ckan service dockerfile.
 - one main plugin.
 Code from submodules can be moved there bit by bit when it makes sense.
-- schema.xml moved to solr folder.
+- schema.xml moved to solr folder (it is not used in ckan container as far as i know).
 - harvester container generation slightly changed (using targets).